-awareness of free debt advice and enhancing people's financial understanding and capability.
-37 These include debts on unsecured credit agreements, such as personal loans, payday loans and credit cards.
+These include debts on unsecured credit agreements, such as personal loans, payday loans and

-38 These include missed payments on household bills that could result in the loss of service or liberty, for example council tax, rent and mortgage and obviously fuel arrears.
+These include missed payments on household bills that could result in the loss of service or liberty, for example council tax, rent and mortgage and obviously fuel arrears.

-39 Research support from Joseph Surtees, Senior Public Policy Advocate at StepChange Debt Charity, is gratefully acknowledged.
+Research support from Joseph Surtees, Senior Public Policy Advocate at StepChange Debt Charity, is gratefully acknowledged.